FiberPTS/fiberpts-core/docs/PULL_REQUEST_TEMPLATE.md

 - Concise description of key changes made.

 ## Considerations:
-- Any other relevant notes or dependencies.
+- Any relevant notes or needed context.